djblanc360/dev-daryl-blancaflor-q3-2024/README.md

 ### Example Development to Production Process
 1.
 run `npm run dev`
+- Create file `components/sections/product.liquid` is moved to `sections/product.liquid`, the reference to the origin `components/sections/product.liquid` is saved.
+- `sections/product.liquid` becomes the new origin and the reference to the `components/sections/product.liquid` origin is retrieved.
-- original file `components/sections/product.liquid` creates a symbolic link to `sections/product.liquid`
+- A symbolic link `sections/product.liquid` from `components/sections/product.liquid` is created.
-- when pushing to github ,`components/sections/product.liquid` has the code and `sections/product.liquid` has the reference to `components/sections/product.liquid`
+- when pushing to github ,`sections/product.liquid` has the code and `components/sections/product.liquid` has the reference to `sections/product.liquid`.

 2.
-terminate `npm run dev`
+run `npm run pull`
+- Section schema is created in `components/sections/product.liquid`.
+- The contents of a particular section using that schema is updated in the Shopify Admin.
+- In another terminal, run the command to retrieve the updated cusom settings.
-- when viewing on shopify store, will just see a string local file reference to `components/sections/product.liquid`
+- When viewing on shopify store, will just see a string local file reference to `components/sections/product.liquid`.

 3.
 on `npm run build` or `shopify theme share`
-- run `reverse-symlinks.js`
+- Run `reverse-symlinks.js`.
-- so now `sections/product.liquid` has the code and `components/sections/product.liquid` has the reference to `sections/product.liquid`
+- So now `sections/product.liquid` has the code and `components/sections/product.liquid` has the reference to `sections/product.liquid`.
-- when viewing on shopify store, should see actual content of `product.liquid`
+- When viewing on shopify store, should see actual content of `product.liquid`.

-4.
-if need to make changes, run `npm run dev`
-- when viewing `components/sections/product.liquid`, it should have the code to make changes

 ## Promotions Feature
 - Organized into global section, each block is a promotion.
 - All promotions are stored in the window for use in admin schema settings that accept JavaScript expressions.
 - All promotions are stored in local storage for persistent state.
-- A promotion can accept a `utm_medium` parameter or discount code which must have either exist in the connect
+- A promotion can accept a `utm_medium` parameter or discount code which must have either exist in the connect.
 - A promotion has a `condition` input for more specific logic show this modal if a user dismissed a particular modal 3 times or more:
 ```